 One of the main reasons why people end up using drugs and alcohol on a regular basis is because it helps them cope with emotional, psychological, or physical pain.
-When pain feels too overwhelming, a person can begin to feel anxious, tense, and stressed.
-And this in turn, can drive a person to drink or drug use.
+When the pain feels too overwhelming, a person can begin to feel anxious, tense, and stressed.
+And this, in turn, can drive a person to drink or drug use.
 Westwind Recovery® understands this is a form of co-occurring disorder needing dual diagnosis treatment to address the mental health issues (anxiety, stress, or depression) as well as substance abuse.
 One of the therapeutic approaches we use in our addiction treatment programs is deep breathing exercises.

 For all these reasons, learning to relax is an incredibly important skill in recovery.
 There are many modalities a person can use to relax on a regular basis.
 Yet, deep breathing is one of the most powerful, accessible, and useful tools above all others.
 You can use deep breathing as a coping tool whenever and wherever you are.
 You begin to breathe deeply even in the heat of a stressful situation.
 You don’t have to get out any equipment.
 You don’t have to go to another room and sit down, as you might in meditation.
 You can simply stop what you’re doing and breathe.

 It’s also important to note that when you are anxious, your breathing tends to be quick and shallow.
 And anxious breathing can actually create more anxiety.
 When you are breathing quickly, you will tend to take in more air than you exhale.
 Fast breathing does not properly purge the blood of carbon dioxide because of the short exhalations.
 This type of breathing and the presence of more carbon dioxide signals the brain that you are in danger.
 The body reacts with an adrenaline rush and your muscles tighten.
 Your body is preparing for a threat, and as a result, gears into the fight-flight response with an activated nervous system.

 You Can Return to Relaxation Through Deep Breathing